10.30.24

 Construction sites buzz with activity as workers navigate towering scaffolds, operate heavy machinery, and handle hazardous materials.
 Each day brings new challenges and serious safety risks: falls from heights, electrical hazards, struck-by incidents, and exposure to harmful substances, to name a few.

+In the case of an accident, reaching out to a Denver worker’s compensation lawyer can help make sure that construction workers receive the benefits they deserve.
 Construction workers deserve to return home safely to their families after each shift.
 The Occupational Safety and Health Administration (OSHA) establishes and enforces the safety standards that protect millions of construction workers nationwide.

 What Does OSHA Do for Construction Site Safety?